-The trail starts at West Boulder Saddle out of Carney Springs trailhead (see Dacite Super Loop).
-From the saddle I just basically continued straight ahead right down into the stream bed and followed it downstream (left) from there.
-Although workable, this approach caused much "head scratching" and some fairly heavy duty bouldering.
+The trail starts at West Boulder Saddle out of Carney Springs Trailhead (see Dacite Super Loop).
+From the saddle, I just basically continued straight ahead right down into the stream bed and followed it downstream (left) from there.
+Although workable, this approach caused much "head-scratching" and some reasonably heavy-duty bouldering.
 Believe it or not, there are cairns to be seen.
-Basically when the route was obvious they were aplenty, but always had a way of disappearing when you really needed them.
-I'm being generous when I say that every so often a hint of what once was a trail would appear, only to beg the question of who ever else was insane enough to be down in this jungle.
+Basically, when the route was obvious, they were aplenty, but always had a way of disappearing when you needed them.
+I'm generous when I say that every so often, a hint of what once was a trail would appear, only to beg the question of whoever else was insane enough to be down in this jungle.

-Following my simple but arduous stream bed strategy (virtually all of it at varying heights above the right bank) I made it about 3/4 of the way to Willow Springs by my estimation (3.5 Hrs).
-Had time not been a factor, I probably could inched my way further along but there were no signs of things easing up at all.
+Following my arduous but straightforward stream bed strategy (virtually all of it at varying heights above the right bank), I made it about 3/4 of the way to Willow Springs by my estimation (3.5 Hrs).
+Had time not been a factor, I probably could've inched my way further along, but there were no signs of things easing up at all.

-On my return I learned of several improvements to my original route. #1.
-From W.Boulder Saddle don't go straight down into the creek basin.
-Instead, follow the Ridgeline trail to the West (left) for about a quarter mile.
+On my return, I learned of several improvements to my original route. #1 From W.Boulder Saddle, don't go straight down into the creek basin.
+Instead, follow the Ridgeline trail to the West (left) for about a quarter-mile.
 You will see several cairns with one down and to the right of the trail.
-This should basically line up with a large dead tree down in the creek bed.
-Head down at that point. #2.
-To avoid some radical bouldering, when you get to the point where you can see the creek starts to head around a corner to the North (right), instead of following it, climb the ridge above and to your right, go over it and down into another smaller creek bed.
-Follow that one until it merges and continue.
+This should line up with a large dead tree down in the creek bed.
+Head down at that point. #2 To avoid some radical bouldering, when you get to the point where you can see the creek starts to head around a corner to the North (right), instead of following it, climb the ridge above and to your right, go over it and down into another smaller creek bed.
+Follow that one until it merges and continues.

-If I ever get desperate wondering what treasures lie at Willow Springs I may someday try it again.
-I just wish somebody else would do it first with a machete.
-It would actually be somewhat easier if the creek bed was dry, although not a free pass by any means.
-Unfortunately this creek does not lend itself to boulder hopping as do some others.
+If I ever get desperate wondering what treasures lie at Willow Springs, I may someday try it again.
+I wish somebody else would do it first with a machete.
+It would be somewhat more manageable if the creek bed were dry, although not a free pass by any means.
+Unfortunately, this creek does not lend itself to boulder hopping, as do some others.
 My concern about going when it was dry would be the heat.
-I went on a cool day and it was still a bit close down in there.
+I went on a cool day, and it was still a bit close down in there.

 So there you are.
 I'm sure everybody's all excited to go, but I didn't want to pull any punches either.
-Actually if anyone has done or does this hike to Willow Springs I would personally invite them to email me so I can first congratulate them and next find out what's really back in there.
+If anyone has done or does this hike to Willow Springs, I would personally invite them to email me so I can first congratulate them and next find out what's back in there.